 - The Western, based on Greek and Roman sources

 The World Health Organization (WHO) estimates that 80 percent of the world population, presently use herbal medicines for some aspect of primary health care.

 Herbal therapy and the herbalist in traditional medicine vs. pharmaceuticals

 Herbal medicine is a major component in all traditional medicine systems and a common element in Ayurvedic, homeopathic, naturopathic, traditional Chinese medicine, and Native American Indian medicine.
-In all cases, master herbalists would and do carry forward the learning's of countless generations past.
+In all cases, herbalists would and do carry forward the learning's of countless generations past.

 There are almost 12,000 specific plants identified for their medicinal qualities and they represent about 10% of the planets plant population.

 The modern pharmaceutical approach in utilizing plants is to isolate and extract the single active element from the plant with the object of synthesizing it chemically.
 This tends to introduce solutions that suppresses symptoms vs. healing.
 The drugs are typically a compound chemical substance, that may introduce toxicity the body is unable to process and in many cases can not eliminate leading to complications, typically referred to as side-effects.

 The Program Director and founder of our company of Wellness Centres in Mississauga is Diane McLaren, one of Canada's top Natural Health Practitioners.
 Diane is a Registered Nutritionist, Certified Iridologist & Herbalist.